smatsushima1/documentation/vba.md

 Sub applyTemplate()

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-'STEP 4 - APPLY TEMPLATE TO WIP
+' STEP 4 - APPLY TEMPLATE TO WIP
-'- open team's WIP spreadsheet
+' - open team's WIP spreadsheet
-'- count last sheet number in all sheets
+' - count last sheet number in all sheets
-'- copy the template to the page after the last page '- save this copied worksheet as the last sheet + 1
+' - copy the template to the page after the last page ' - save this copied worksheet as the last sheet + 1
-'- with this worksheet, apply all formatting to it
+' - with this worksheet, apply all formatting to it
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Dim last_sheet, row_num As Long